 Finally that the restaurant is located in one of my favourite areas of Sweden isn't a bad thing either.
 No need to say that I try to visit the restaurant every time our car heads towards the west coast!
 Tip: do try to make reservations in advance!
 This is a very popular restaurant, so we mostly try to call up front to book a table.

 The opening hours vary very much depending on the time of the season.
-So do check out their opening hours before you go (see their website and choose "hours"), and otherwise give them a call to make a 100% sure that they are open.
+So do check out their opening hours before you go, and otherwise give them a call to make a 100% sure that they are open.